-Information is obtained through the application of appropriate surface geophysical methods to determine the existence and approximate horizontal position of subsurface utilities.
-Quality level B data should be reproducible by surface geophysics at any point of their depiction.
+Information is obtained through the application of appropriate surface locating methods to determine the existence and approximate horizontal position of subsurface utilities.
+Quality level B data should be reproducible by surface locating methods at any point of their depiction.
 This information is depicted to applicable tolerances defined by the project and reduced onto plan documents.

 Considered the highest quality information, Level A provides a highly accurate report on the features and underground utility lines that have been identified from Levels D to B. Precise horizontal location of utilities obtained by the actual exposure and subsequent measurement of subsurface utilities, usually at a specific point.
 Minimally intrusive excavation equipment is typically used to minimize the potential for utility damage.
 Precise horizontal and vertical location, as well as other utility attributes, is shown on the plan documents.

-Cut Project Costs and Prevent Injury and Damage: Find a California Utility Locating Service!
+Cut Project Costs and Prevent Injury and Damage

 C Below provides subsurface imaging and locating services to give you a complete picture of your project site when public records seem inadequate.
 Our primary utility investigation services include utility potholing, utility mapping, and CCTV and video pipe inspection using state-of-the-art technology for contractors and homeowners throughout Central to Southern California.